Table of Contents

-The clinical picture is not clear and mainly depends on the degree of the enzymatic defect or deficiency.
-While some patients do not show any or only slight discomforts, others suffer from partially severe hemolytic crises with severe pain conditions in the abdominal and back area.
-Also, fever and shivers are possible.
+The clinical picture of G6PD is not clear and mainly depends on the degree of the enzymatic defect or deficiency.
+While some patients do not show any or only slight discomfort, others suffer from partially severe hemolytic crises with severe pain in the abdominal and back area.
+Moreover, fever and rigor are possible.

-Since the erythrocyte only possesses decreased or no protection against oxidation at glucose-6-phosphate-dehydrogenase-deficiency, increased oxidative stress can quickly lead to hemolytic crises.
-The consumption of bell beans alone can break through the existing protective barrier against oxidatively effective substances, which is why the disease has the epithet favism.
-Further, oxidative stress triggering factors are acute infections, medicaments like sulfonamides, ASS, vitamin-k-analogs, but also analgesics and antibiotics.
+Since the erythrocyte possesses decreased or no protection against oxidation in G6PD deficiency, increased oxidative stress can quickly lead to hemolytic crises.
+The consumption of fava beans can break through the existing protective barrier against highly oxidative substances, which is why the disease has the epithet favism.
+Oxidative stress-triggering factors include acute infections, medications such as sulfonamides, ASA, vitamin K analogs, analgesics, and antibiotics.

-The pentose phosphate shunt is the only source of NADPH in RBCs.
+The pentose phosphate pathway is the only source of NADPH in RBCs.
 NADPH is required for the recycling of glutathione.
 Glutathione repairs oxidative damage.
 G6PD deficiency leads to oxidative damage, including hemoglobin precipitation (Heinz bodies) and membrane damage (bite cells).
 Heinz bodies are denatured hemoglobin.
 Bite cells are RBCs with membrane damage, partially consumed by macrophages.
-The damages RBCs are cleared in the spleen (bite cells).
+The damaged RBCs are cleared in the spleen (bite cells).

 G6PD deficiency is most common in patients of African and Mediterranean descent.
-It causes episodic hemolytic anemia (pallor, fatigue and jaundice) with oxidative stress, such as infection, oxidizing drugs (sulfonamides, nitrofurans and antimalarials) and fava beans.
+It causes episodic hemolytic anemia (pallor, fatigue, and jaundice) due to oxidative stress-triggering factors such as infection, oxidizing drugs (sulfonamides, nitrofurans, and antimalarials), and fava beans.

 Diagnosis of G6PD Deficiency

-Since the blood count between the individual hemolytic crises can be inconspicuous, further tests for backup of the diagnosis can be made.
-The detection of decreased or absent glucose-6-phosphate-dehydrogenase-activity is evidence, preferably via a direct enzyme assay.
-Since contracted and fragmented cells can be seen in the blood smear during a crisis (bite cells and vesicular cells), this can also be used for diagnostics.
+Since the blood count between the individual hemolytic crises can be inconspicuous, further tests for a definitive diagnosis are necessary.
+The detection of decreased or absent G6PD activity is diagnostic, preferably via a direct enzyme assay.
+Since contracted and fragmented cells can be seen in the blood smear during a crisis (bite cells and vesicular cells), this can also be used for diagnosis.
 Finally, Heinz bodies in the erythrocytes can be seen in the blood smear with a supravital stain out of oxidized, denatured hemoglobin.

 A possible, already existing medication should be checked for tolerance.
 If acute infection is present, it has to be treated.
 In severe cases, blood transfusion can be performed.
-Infants with neonatal jaundice get phototherapy and exchange transfusions.
+Infants with neonatal jaundice could receive phototherapy and exchange transfusions.